apache/cloudstack-documentation/source/adminguide/storage.rst

    same share using the respective IP addresses as given on the Access tab.
    APIs serving these operations are addNicToVirtualMachine and removeNicToVirtualMachine called with the File Share VM ID.
-   Please not that the added networks must not be on overlapping CIDR ranges.
+   Please note that the added networks must not be on overlapping CIDR ranges.
    |add-remove-fileshare-network.png|

 #.
 Destroy File Share - The File Share will be destroyed.
 It can be recovered before it automatically gets expunged.